dlui220/classwork/systems/notes.md

 - If you are working on a particular layer, you should not have to think too much about the other layers.

+1. Physical Layer
+  - How computers are physically connected
+  - Things like electrons running across wires, radio signals pulsing through the air...
+  - A basic history of wired connections
+    - Thicknet
+	  - A single Coaxial cable runs throughout the network, "vampire taps" go into the cable and leech the data out -Thinnet

 ---